 Are you sure you’re not just looking for a fun outlet?

-Are you willing to sacrifice free time on your travels to answer emails, write, edit photos, etc?
+Are you willing to sacrifice free time on your travels to answer emails, write articles, edit photos, etc?

 Do you really want to be a public person?

-There’s no rule or answer to this question.
+There’s no a single rule or answer to this question.

 You don’t need millions of page views per month to make money blogging.
 I personally know a few travel bloggers who make a decent amount of money with not the highest traffic or numbers of social media followers.
-It all depends on how do you want to make your money and what to focus on.
+It all depends on how do you want to make your money and what do you focus on.

-One thing you should understand is that traveling full-time as a blogger isn’t going to make you rich and quite often you’ll have to stop traveling in order to work.
+One thing you should understand is that traveling full-time as a blogger isn’t going to make you rich quickly and quite often you’ll have to stop traveling in order to work.
 Ironically, in order to transform your blog into decent money making business, you need to stop moving all the time.